JodieMullins/CY-Product_Website/README.md

 An easy way to run the project:

 1. Clone to local machine from GitHub
+    - HOW TO CLONE: Determine your desired file path and open Git Bash within the directory of choice.
+Type 'git clone [git URL]' and open the project folder in VSCode.

 2. Open project in Visual Studio Code
     - ensure VSCode Extension 'Live Preview' from Microsoft is installed